vitalv/vitalv.github.io/work/index.md

 ## Projects and stuff

-Here is a list of selected work and projects that I have not yet completely disavowed:
+Here is a list of selected works and projects that I have not yet completely disavowed:

 {% for project in site.projects %}